 Few, if any, would admit to having no integrity.
 However, in my book, The Kingmaker, I introduced the idea of Situational-Integrity into the public conversation.
 “Situational-Integrity is allowing your integrity, living your life with honesty and a fixed set of moral principles, to shift based on the situation you are in with the sole intent to get what you desire.”
 The challenge we face in society today is not the complete void of integrity but the inconsistent, situational nature of the integrity being modeled for those we lead.

 When our integrity becomes situational, we cease to be authentic and, in the process, lose our ability to have influence.
 Again, a leading indicator of forced-authority is when we lose our ability to influence.

 Resetting your integrity doesn’t happen in an instant.
 It will require a deliberate focus to reestablish the foundation.
 Your ability to change course and create an authentic integrity experience begins with self-awareness.
 Being self-aware is fueled by your willingness to become vulnerable with those you lead.
 Here are three simple steps to get your authentic-influence back on track.

-2. Be Clear: Confirmation bias prevents people from seeing change.
+3. Be Clear: People want integrity but follow clarity.
 To regain your influence, you must be clear in the expectations you have for yourself and others going forward.
-People desire clarity in the leaders they follow.
+Clarity comes from keeping your communication simple and focused.